googleforgames/agones/site/content/en/docs/Reference/gameserverallocation.md

   cluster.
 See [Scheduling and Autoscaling]({{< ref "/docs/Advanced/scheduling-and-autoscaling.md" >}}) for more details.
 - `metadata` is an optional list of custom labels and/or annotations that will be used to patch the game server's metadata in the moment of allocation.
 This can be used to tell the server necessary session data
 - `priorities` (Alpha, requires `CountsAndLists` feature flag) manages counters and lists for game servers, setting limits on room counts and player inclusion/exclusion.
-    - `counters` (Alpha, "CountsAndLists" feature flag) allows setting limits on game server, such as the minimum and maximum number of active rooms.
-This helps in selecting game servers based on their current activity or capacity.
+- `counters` (Alpha, "CountsAndLists" feature flag) Counter actions to perform during allocation.
-    - `lists` (Alpha, "CountsAndLists" feature flag) enables game server allocation based on specific player lists, allowing for inclusion or exclusion of specific players.
+- `lists` (Alpha, "CountsAndLists" feature flag) List actions to perform during allocation.

 Once created the `GameServerAllocation` will have a `status` field consisting of the following: